JanHerca/urantiapedia/output/wikijs/en/article/Eduardo_Altuzarra/A_Vueltas_con_la_Diseminacion.md

 The most sensible and appropriate thing is to share relationships and feelings with other readers who are close to us.
 Form small groups and interrelate in a homogeneous and flexible way where there are no strict rules, dogmas or obstacles, which is susceptible to changes or variations according to circumstances or needs, as all this helps in commitment and coherence.
 This way of cooperating leads to making agreements and reaching unanimity in ideas and projects; very important aspects to take into account within the activity of the macroproject.

 > “_Association with one’s fellows is essential to the renewal of the zest for life and is indispensable to the maintenance of the courage to fight those battles consequent upon the ascent to the higher levels of human living.
 Friendship enhances the joys and glorifies the triumphs of life.
-Loving and intimate human associations tend to rob suffering of its sorrow and hardship of much of its bitterness._” ([UB 160:2.8](/en/The_Urantia_Book/160#p2_8))
+Loving and intimate human associations tend to rob suffering of its sorrow and hardship of much of its bitterness._” (<a id="a49_410"></a>[UB 160:2.8](/en/The_Urantia_Book/160#p2_8))

 Organizing into groups represents, within the macro-project, among many other things, taking care and committing to grouping ideas, defining priorities, knowing how to listen, involving its members in comments and debates, collaborating in the various tasks of current data collection around the outreach and publicity, and work together.
 There may be what is called “creative conflict” between members and between groups, but we have to be very aware and understanding to know that we are developing everything with the healthy intention of cooperating from different ideas.